Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Mechanical / Hydraulic disc brakes

-Unlike cyclocross bikes, which are performance gravel bikes. gravel bikes also have eyelets for panniers and water bottles.
+Unlike the best cyclocross bikes, which are intended for speed and racing, gravel bikes also have wide-range cassettes, eyelets for racks, fenders, and other accessories.

-A gravel bike makes a perfect companion for commuter cyclists who are looking for speed, comfort, and accessibility to turn off the paved roads as well.
+A gravel bike makes the perfect companion for commuter cyclists who are looking for speed, comfort, and accessibility to steer away from the paved roads from time to time.

 Dirt Jump Mountain Bikes